The Price of Differential Privacy for Low-Rank Factorization: Low Space Differentially private Low-rank Factorization

-The proof of privacy follows the same line as the proof of Blocki {\it et al.}~\cite{BBDS12}; however, we need to take care of the fact that the notion of neighboring matrices considered in this paper is different from that of Blocki {\it et al.}~\cite{BBDS12}.
+It may seem that the privacy of $\bY_c$ follows from the result of Blocki {\it et al.}~\cite{BBDS12}, but this is not the case because of the following reasons. \begin{enumerate} \item The definition of neighboring matrices considered in this paper is different from that of Blocki {\it et al.}~\cite{BBDS12}.
 To recall, Blocki {\it et al.}~\cite{BBDS12} considered two matrices neighboring if they differ in at most one row by a unit norm.
-In our case, we consider two matrices are neighboring if they have the form $\mathbf{u} \mathbf{v}^{\mathsf T}$ for unit vectors $\mathbf{u},\mathbf{v}$.
-In this sense, the privacy proof is the generalization of the privacy result of Blocki {\it et al.}~\cite{BBDS12}.
-For the sake of completeness, we give the detail proof in~\appref{BBDS12}. \end{proof}
+In our case, we consider two matrices are neighboring if they have the form $\mathbf{u} \mathbf{v}^{\mathsf T}$ for unit vectors $\mathbf{u},\mathbf{v}$. \item We multiply the Gaussian matrix to a random projection of $\widehat{\bA}$ and not to $\bA$ as in the case of Blocki {\it et al.}~\cite{BBDS12}, i.e., to $\widehat{\bA} \bPhi$ and not to $\widehat{\bA}$. \end{enumerate} If we do not care about the run time efficiency of the algorithm, then we can set $\widehat{\bPhi}:=\Omega$ instead of $\widehat{\bPhi}:=\bOmega \bPhi$.
+In this case, we would not need to deal with the second issue mentioned above.